 His goal was to enlight all recording artists, putting a light bulb in a library filled with classified documents about music for the whole world to know.

 Therefore, someone with the tact and subtle skill in dealing with the music business so as to avoid or settle hostility is the only key.
 A top qualified music attorney / entertainment lawyer is the golden tool needed to review the contracts.
-He / she will negotiate with the label and ensure that there are no grievances affecting both the artist and the firm and also ensure that the terms / policies are not one-sided.
+He / she will negotiate with the label and ensure that there are no grievances affecting both the artist and the firm and also ensures that the terms / policies are not one-sided.

 Photo Credit: Pixabay